serene9199/Internship-Assignment/Python/Q1 - insert element to nth position/README.md

-A program to insert an element into an array to the nth position, using Python.
+Program to insert an element into an array to the nth position, using Python.